How to Endorse a Check: Checks 101

 Who endorses a check?

-The person who endorses a check is the receiver whom the check is made payable to.
-You can always check the “pay to order of” section of a check to find out who supposed to endorse it.
+The receiver is the person who endorses a check.
+You can always look at the “pay to order of” section of a check to find out who is supposed to endorse check.

 Image explains who endorses a check.
 Green banner at the top bears white text that says who endorses a check?
 Right below are the front and back views of a check with the name Maria Jones encircled in green on both.
 The front view has the name in the pay to the order of slot and the back view has the name on the endorsement area.
 More text below in white font says, the person who endorses a check is traditionally the person who the check is paid to.
 Below is white text saying, however, it is possible to endorse a check to someone else.
 Blue background bears Net Pay Advance logo in white at the bottom-right corner.